joedolson/wp-accessibility/src/readme.txt

 = 2.1.9 =

+* Bug fix: Let Google Translate plugin keep title attributes that are used for CSS hooks.
+* Bug fix: Don't double-add '#' in focus color input.
 * Feature: Add label fix when `label` element present but has no text.
 * Feature: Live Preview support via Playground.